Dblply21/note-taker/README.md

 Installation
 To install, clone the source code and run 'npm i' in your command line.

-Usage
-The application is used in a chrome browser with the link provided.
+Usage Usage The application is used in a chrome browser with the link provided.

 https://gentle-stream-25122.herokuapp.com/